CtrlK

 Actionability

-The skill provides fully executable code examples across Great Expectations, dbt tests, custom SQL tests, data contracts, and a complete quality pipeline class.
-Code is copy-paste ready with concrete configurations, specific expectation types, and real YAML/SQL/Python patterns.
+The content provides fully executable code examples across Great Expectations, dbt tests, custom SQL tests, data contracts, and a complete quality pipeline class.
+Code is copy-paste ready with concrete configurations, YAML schemas, and Python implementations.

 3 / 3